CodyReichert/awesome-cl/README.md

   Docker image for Common Lisp projects with SBCL or CCL and the latest ASDF, Qlot and Roswell.
 * [s2i-lisp](https://github.com/container-lisp/s2i-lisp) - Source-to-Image builder image based on CentOS or alternatively RHEL7 for building Common LISP images for OpenShift (and also Docker).
 It features an up-to-date SBCL with Quicklisp installation, SLIME or SLY integration and allows customization via environment variables.
 [AGPL][89]
+* [deploy](https://shinmera.github.io/deploy) - A toolkit for binary deployment of Lisp applications, with extra support for foreign shared libraries.
+[Artistic License 2.0][51].

 Monitoring
 ----------